yieldr/restart-network-masterclass/README.md

 There are 3 Entities which represent users, flights and ancillaries.

-The Users Entity is complete and contains all the required mappings and validation requirements.
+The user Entity (User.php) is complete and contains all the required mappings and validation requirements.

 To generate the tables in the database you will need to run: `php bin/console doctrine:schema:create`